-Amarnath Yatra cancelled this year due to coronavirus pandemic

-No Amarnath Yatra this year due to coronavirus pandemic
+No Amarnath Yatra this year due to coronavirus pandemic; 'Aarti' to be broadcast live

 New Delhi, July 21: The annual pilgrimage of the holy Amarnath Yatra 2020 to south Kashmir's Himalayan cave has been cancelled amid the COVID-19 pandemic.
 The 42-day-long yatra had already been decided to be cut short to 15 days with pilgrims travelling only from Batal route.